stanlee786/DiscordTokenGrabber/README.md

 # v3nom-grabber
-Used to automatically grab a Discord token in v3nom
+Searches trough memory of Discord to the find authentication token